 Knowing the Steps that will be Followed During the Remediation Process Can Help You with Expectations

-If you are dealing with the horrible aftermath of flooding, caused by heavy weather or storms, the last thing that you will want is to have to worry about repairs.
-You need a restoration company that is tactful, sensitive, and willing to get the job done quickly, while also keeping you in the loop when needed.
+If you are dealing with the horrible aftermath of flooding caused by heavy weather or storms, the last thing you want is to worry about repairs.
+You need a restoration company that is knowledgeable, sensitive, and willing to get the job done quickly while also keeping you in the loop when needed.

 This is what the experts at SERVPRO can offer you.
-We have many years of experience dealing with storm damage in Glendale homes and we can get repairs started fast.
+We have many years of experience dealing with storm damage in Glendale homes, and we can get repairs started fast.
 You can be as involved as you like.
-Our technicians will keep you informed, but if you are busy handling insurance claims and filing papers, they can also work reliably and independently.
+Our technicians will keep you informed, but they can also work reliably and independently if you are busy handling insurance claims and filing papers.

-To give you an idea of what to expect from the SERVPRO restoration team, here are some common questions from homeowners.
+Here are some common questions from homeowners to give you an idea of what to expect from the SERVPRO restoration team.

-We have access to industrial sized pumping devices.
-They can be used to extract large amounts of water from flooded areas so that it can be disposed of safely.
-As repairs can only begin once the affected area is free of standing water, this process is essential.
-Our pumps come in all shapes and sizes, which means that even awkward areas like crawlspaces can be emptied and prepped for restoration.
+We have access to industrial-sized pumping devices.
+They can be used to extract large amounts of water from flooded areas so they can be disposed of safely.
+This process is essential as repairs can only begin once the affected area is free of standing water.
+Our pumps come in all shapes and sizes, so even awkward areas like crawlspaces can be emptied and prepped for restoration.

 Why Do You Need to Lift My Carpet?

 This is called ‘floating’ the carpet.
 The SERVPRO technicians gently lift the material up by a small amount so that they can slot a blower underneath.
 It circulates clean, dry air and helps the carpet to dry faster.
 Crucially, it also dries out any subflooring underneath the main carpet.
 If this isn’t done and the subflooring remains damp, the moisture will only reappear and cause further damage.